ComputerGenieCo/komodo-solomining/README.md

 Configure
 -------------
-Go to config.json and change it to your setup.
+Go to configs/config.json and change it to your default setup (or other coins).

 Recomended diffs (1 diff per 1k Sol/s per device):
 -------------